Trump Campaign Manager Rips Washington Post Reporters Celebrating 'Merry Impeachmas'

 — Rachael Bade (@rachaelmbade) December 19, 2019

-The photo drew instant criticism from supporters of President Trump, pegging it as another example of their liberal bias, including Trump campaign manager Brad Parscale.
+The photo drew instant criticism from supporters of President Trump, citing it as another example of their liberal bias, including Trump campaign manager Brad Parscale.

 “Ladies & gentlemen, your fair and objective press corps in action!” he wrote on Twitter.
 “What a joke.
 Media needs to stop acting like they are ‘impartial.'”